gaurish/gaurish.github.io/_posts/2017-12-17-use-aws-cli-with-multiple-accounts-and-mfa.md

 From Step 3, you should have have role arn which will be somewhat like this:`arn:aws:iam::222222222222:role/JumpAccountDeveloperAccess`

 ## Step 4 - Set Role ARN & MFA in AWS CLI
 The role arn of production aws account we have from #3 is `arn:aws:iam::222222222222:role/JumpAccountDeveloperAccess` & MFA serial number from step #2 is `arn:aws:iam::111111111111:mfa/gaurish`.
-Now all we got to do set these in `~/.aws/config` for production profile, then we will be able to access production using credentials "AWS Jump Account". this is how the config will will look after edits:
+Now all we got to do set these in `~/.aws/config` for production profile, then we will be able to access production using credentials "AWS Jump Account". this is how the config will look after edits:

 ```